Python-Test-Engineer/Python-Test-Engineer/README.md

 [Udemy Course: Pytest Cookbook - Using hooks to create plugins](https://www.udemy.com/course/pytest-cookbook-using-hooks-to-create-custom-plugins/)

+### Volounteer

+I volounteer at Codebar.io in Brighton.

 ## Talks and Workshops

 A list of talks and workshops I have given: